MyraReeves/TechAcademy_Python/README.md

-# TechAcademy_Python
+# TechAcademy Python

-This repo was created for the process of learning Python
+This repo was created during the process of learning Python as a student at [The Tech Academy](https://www.learncodinganywhere.com/), in order to fulfill daily homework assignments.